What is a pharmacy benefit manager (PBM)?

 • Clinical oversight: Promoting cost-effective medication use through formulary management and utilization programs.

-• Network optimization: Building pharmacy networks that balance access, convenience, and cost.
+• Network optimization: Building pharmacy networks that balance access, convenience and cost.

 • Data analytics: Providing reporting tools that help identify cost drivers and optimize benefit design.